the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 > It is worth mentioning here that building and developing OSH may require specific knowledge and skills on one hand, and quite a lot of time, on the other hand.
-> Buying industrial hardware with their support may be cheaper, especially if you do not have enough technical support.
+> Buying industrial hardware with the corresponding client support these companies offer may be cheaper, especially if you do not have enough technical support in house.

 ## For science